 However, a synthetic jacket is your best bet if you’re vegan or hiking through consistently damp areas where it rains almost daily.

-Synthetic also has drawbacks to their general weight and packability, so consider that when making your decision.
-If you want to see my choice of best down jackets for thru-hiking, check out my guide here.
+Synthetic also has drawbacks to their general weight and packability, so consider that when deciding.
+Check out my choice of best down jackets for thru-hiking here.

 The bottom line is to do what’s right for YOU!